 All volunteers are required to clock in and out of shifts to ensure proper documentation of volunteer hours.
-Any hours spent to benefit the hospital, in addition to your scheduled shift, such as hospital-sponsored events, health fairs, etc., should be included.
-Once a year we honor you and present awards for hours worked.
+Any hours spent to benefit the hospital, in addition to your scheduled shift, such as hospital-sponsored events, health fairs, etc, should be included.